rickhallett/act-in-a-flash/README.md

-# actingup
+# act-in-a-flash

-Componentising the ACT psychotherapy approach
+Learning by rote